Utica University Online MBA with a Specialization in Health Care Management

 Whether an applicant has a business background or not is not important in this program.
 All students take a pre-assessment test covering core business topics.
 Students without the necessary business knowledge then complete a set of self-study modules covering the topics they did not grasp on in the pre-test.
 Then, students are able to confidently enter the program.
 In addition, foundational classes give students core business knowledge necessary to succeed in management.

-Admission Requirements: Applicants to the Utica College online MBA in health care management must hold a bachelor’s degree with a 2.7 or higher GPA from a regionally accredited institution (or an equivalent degree if earned outside the United States).
+Admission Requirements: Applicants to the Utica University online MBA in health care management must hold a bachelor’s degree with a 2.7 or higher GPA from a regionally accredited institution (or an equivalent degree if earned outside the United States).
 Two years work experience are required, but a GMAT/GRE score is not.
 Applicants must submit an application and fee, a personal statement, two letters of recommendation, and official transcripts.
 Also, international students must submit TOEFL or IELTS scores and official transcript evaluation results from a qualified organization.

 Study Plan: Business core courses and capstone courses are 1.5 credits each and last eight weeks.
 Specialization electives are three credits each and last one full term.
 At the end of the program, students complete two practicum capstone courses to demonstrate learned outcomes.
 The program is designed to be completed part-time in two years or less.
 Start dates are offered in January, May, and August.